-- 1.2.1 This annex, an element of the Wisconsin Emergency Response Plan (WERP) provides a scalable, flexible framework for preparing for, responding to, and recovering from a significant cyber-incident by: - 1.2.1.1 Identifying roles, responsibilities, and actions required to respond to a significant cyber event, both public and private. - 1.2.1.2 Organizing cybersecurity efforts among public and private critical infrastructuresectors. - 1.2.1.3 Describing the coordination structure that integrates the Senior Policy Advisors Group, Cyber Response Management Group (CRMG), and the Wisconsin Cyber Strategy & Planning Working Group. - 1.2.1.4 Establishing a framework for information sharing as well as effective and resilient communications systems and protocols to ensure continuity of communications during and after cybersecurity events. - 1.2.1.5 Providing guidance to counties, tribes, and local units of government regarding available state assets and resources.
+- 1.2.1 This annex provides a scalable, flexible framework for responding to, and recovering from a cyber-incident by: - 1.2.1.1 Identifying roles, responsibilities, and actions required to respond to a significant cyber incident. - 1.2.1.2 Organizing cybersecurity efforts among public and private critical infrastructure sectors. - 1.2.1.3 Describing the coordination structure that integrates the Homeland Security Council Cybersecurity Subcommittee (HSC/CY), and the Wisconsin Cyber Response Management Group (CRMG). - 1.2.1.4 Establishing a framework for cybersecurity information sharing as well as effective and resilient communications systems and protocols to ensure continuity of communications during and after cybersecurity events. - 1.2.1.5 Providing information to counties, tribes, and local units of government regarding available state assets and resources.

-- 1.3.1 This annex describes the framework for coordination and execution within which state agencies: - 1.3.1.1 Proactively protect and defend state-owned data systems and networks. - 1.3.1.2 Assist local and tribal units of government in a cyber-related incident, as required by §323.01 of the Wisconsin Statutes. - 1.3.1.3 Coordinate with private sector partners. - 1.3.2 The annex is not intended to supersede or replace state agency plans and procedures.
-Users are responsible for being familiar with and implementing their agency's standing plans and procedures. - 1.3.3 The annex is a strategic plan for operational coordination and execution among state, local, and tribal (SLT) governments, the private sector, and other partners.
-It describes authorities, capabilities, and processes that can be utilized to enable prevention, protection, response, and recovery in the cyber domains.
+- 1.3.1 This annex describes the framework for coordination and execution within which state agencies: - 1.3.1.1 Respond to incidents affecting state data systems and networks. - 1.3.1.2 Assist local and tribal units of government in a cyber-related incident, as required by §323.01 of the Wisconsin Statutes. - 1.3.1.3 Advise or assist public and private sector partners during cyber incidents including critical infrastructure. - 1.3.2 The annex is not intended to supersede or replace state agency plans and procedures.
+Users are responsible for being familiar with and implementing their agency's standing plans and procedures. - 1.3.3 The annex is a strategic plan for operational coordination and execution among state, local, and tribal (SLT) governments, the public/private sector, and other partners.
+It describes authorities, capabilities, and processes that can be utilized to enable response, and recovery in the cyber domains.
 Although steady-state activities and the development of a cyber common operational picture are key components of this annex, the plan focuses primarily on building the mechanisms needed to coordinate intra-Wisconsin resources. - 1.3.4 This annex is intended to be scalable, ensuring a unified and coordinated response to any cyber-incident, including a significant cyber incident (SCI).
-A significant cyber-incident as defined by Presidential Policy Directive 41 (PPD 41) "is one that either singularly or as part of a group of related incidents is likely to result in demonstrable harm to the national security interests, foreign relations, or economy of the United States or to the public confidence, civil liberties, or public health and safety of the American people."
-A Threat Level 3 - Medium (Yellow) or higher is an SLT level SCI.For the purpose of this annex, an SCI within Wisconsin may not meet the criteria of a federal definition but still meet the conditions requiring a state coordinated response.
+A significant cyberincident as defined by Presidential Policy Directive 41 (PPD 41) "is one that either singularly or as part of a group of related incidents is likely to result in demonstrable harm to the national security interests, foreign relations, or economy of the United States or to the public confidence, civil liberties, or public health and safety of the American people."
+For the purpose of this annex, a Cybersecurity Threat Level 3 - Medium (Yellow) or higher is an SCI within Wisconsin.
+The incident may not meet the criteria of a federal definition but still meet the conditions requiring a state coordinated response.